tanveer-ahmad74/python_automate_stuff/README.md

     i m using linux so i downloaded linux related file and add this according to the path where it is exist after that install this [sudo apt-get install chromium-chromedriver] as well

-  4.In send_email U have to enter google app password here [password ='Google_APP_PASSWORD_HERE'] not a actual password of gmail.